 Outlining the work schedule and boundaries is an important step in hiring any live-in household staff.
 Because they will be in your home 24 hours at a time, we recommend settling details in writing like what their time off looks like, when you may request extra care, and appropriate behavior in your home.
 Our expert recruiters will be happy to guide you through this process and recommend the best structure based on your unique needs and lifestyle.

 See more information on 5 Common Legal Mistakes to Avoid When You Hire a Domestic Staff

 Life with a Live-In Nanny

 Does this sound too good to be true?
-It is all possible and standard.
+It is all possible.
 Many professional families hire this specific set up with help from BAHS.
 They get their balance back, and even go out with their partners on a Friday night when either the week nanny or nanny/housekeeper stays late or when the weekend nanny comes over, after work on Friday.